-It may be useful for Survey Administrators to have access to more granular information about individual case dispositions in order to supplement the information displayed in submission status reports.
-For example, if an education agency chooses to keep track of which usernames were given to which students, detailed information on the status of individual usernames (e.g., complete, partial, and unused) can help to target the agency's nonresponse follow-up efforts.
+It may be useful for Survey Administrators to have access to more granular information about individual case dispositions to supplement the information displayed in submission status reports.
+For example, if an education agency chooses to keep track of which usernames were given to which students, detailed information on the status of individual usernames (e.g., complete, partial, unused, refusal) can help to target the agency's nonresponse follow-up efforts.